Let's hear from an expert

-It’s not just DigitalHome switches and dimmers but most smart lighting in general that call for this neutral wire.
+It’s not just DigitalHome switches and dimmers but most smart lighting in general that calls for this neutral wire.

 There are a few hardwired automated switches that don't need a neutral wire, but these are in the minority.
 Also, you'll be limited to incandescent lights.

-DigitalHome is one of the few companies who have the solution to your problem.
+DigitalHome is one of the few companies that have the solution to your problem.

 What To Do If You Don’t Have a Neutral Wire